Great grebe: Diet

 The great grebe lives on a diet mostly of fish, sometimes over 11 cm long, but usually smaller.
 Prey competition can occasionally occur with the neotropic cormorant over fish, but that species (in spite of smaller body size) usually takes larger fish.
 Also insects, crustaceans and mollusks are taken.
 The diet can switch to almost half crabs during the wintertime along the coasts, and these birds can also take the young of other waterbirds, especially coots.

 Breeding

 After living in groups numbering up to the hundreds, these birds move inland to breed.
 Most populations lay their eggs from October to January, becoming later further south.
-In the isolated Peru population, nesting occurs in September & October, with a possible second clutch in January or February.
+In the isolated Peru population, nesting occurs in September and October, with a possible second clutch in January or February.
 They are moderately social when breeding, occasionally forming colonies.
 Three to five eggs (sometimes six) are laid.
 Two broods, or possibly more, can be raised at the same time.